 How do I know if my DE filter grid is bad and needs to be replaced?

-During every routine cleaning of your DE filter, make sure to look at the filter grids.
-If you notice rips or tears in the mesh, then you should replace the filter grid before putting the filter back together.
+During every routine cleaning of your DE filter, look at the filter grids.
+If you notice rips or tears in the mesh, you should replace the filter grid before putting the filter back together.
 If you notice that your DE filter is leaking from the grids and DE is making its way into your pool water, you will likely need to replace the filter grids as well.

 Holes in the DE filter grids are common and will appear for several reasons.
 Over time the grids will unravel, creating tiny holes in the fabric.
 And strong chemicals can damage the filter grids and burn holes through the material.
 This is why it is important to inspect the filter grids regularly.